 Any mechanical faults with your car won’t be covered.
-For example, if your clutch, fly wheel or transmission is damaged when you attempt to get out a sand dune, you likely won’t be covered.
-Likewise, driving through flood waters means you’ll risk any claims being rejected, as well as putting your safety at risk.
+For example, if your clutch, fly wheel or transmission is damaged when you attempt to get out of a sand dune, you likely won’t be covered.
+Likewise, driving through flood waters means you’ll risk any claims being rejected, as well as put your safety at risk.

 It’s worth checking Suncorp's policy documents so you know what’s covered as well as what exclusions apply.

 4WD modifications and non-standard accessories